Key Takeaways

 Automate Data Extraction

 Manual data entry is where AP teams spend the most time and make the most errors.
+An automated FTE can process 23,333 invoices per year compared to just 6,082 for a manual FTE [APQC 2024].
 Modern OCR combined with AI extracts data from any invoice format.

 What to extract: